feathersui/feathersui-starling/documentation/help/markdown/feathers-control-item-renderers.md

 author: Josh Tynjala

 ---
-# Creating custom item renderers with `FeathersControl` and `IListItemRenderer`
+# Creating custom item renderers with `FeathersControl` and `IListItemRenderer`, `ITreeItemRenderer`, or `IGroupedListItemRenderer`

 The [`FeathersControl`](../api-reference/feathers/core/FeathersControl.html) class it the most basic foundation of all Feathers user interface components, including item renderers.
-With that in mind, if you need a custom item renderer for a [`List`](list.html) or [`GroupedList`](grouped-list.html), you're actually going to create a [custom Feathers component](index.html#custom-components).
+With that in mind, if you need a custom item renderer for a [`List`](list.html), [`Tree`](tree.html) or [`GroupedList`](grouped-list.html), you're actually going to create a [custom Feathers component](index.html#custom-components).
 An item renderer will have a few extra properties that are needed to communicate with its owner, but ultimately, it will be very similar to any regular Feathers component.

-Feathers includes three interfaces that define the API used by the `List` or `GroupedList` components to communicate with their item renderers.
+Feathers includes three interfaces that define the API used by the `List`, `Tree`, or `GroupedList` components to communicate with their item renderers.

--   [`IListItemRenderer`](../api-reference/feathers/controls/renderers/IListItemRenderer.html) can be used to implement an item renderer in [`List`](list.html).
+-   [`IListItemRenderer`](../api-reference/feathers/controls/renderers/IListItemRenderer.html) can be used to implement an item renderer for [`List`](list.html).

+-   [`ITreeItemRenderer`](../api-reference/feathers/controls/renderers/ITreeItemRenderer.html) can be used to implement an item renderer for [`Tree`](tree.html).

--   [`IGroupedListItemRenderer`](../api-reference/feathers/controls/renderers/IGroupedListItemRenderer.html) can be used to implement an item renderer in [`GroupedList`](grouped-list.html).
+-   [`IGroupedListItemRenderer`](../api-reference/feathers/controls/renderers/IGroupedListItemRenderer.html) can be used to implement an item renderer for [`GroupedList`](grouped-list.html).

+Additionally, `GroupedList` has two more interfaces for its headers and footers.

+-   [`IGroupedListHeaderRenderer`](../api-reference/feathers/controls/renderers/IGroupedListHeaderRenderer.html) can be used to implement a header renderer for [`GroupedList`](grouped-list.html).

--   [`IGroupedListHeaderOrFooterItemRenderer`](../api-reference/feathers/controls/renderers/IGroupedListHeaderOrFooterRenderer.html) can be used to implement either a header renderer or a footer renderer in [`GroupedList`](grouped-list.html).
+-   [`IGroupedListFooterRenderer`](../api-reference/feathers/controls/renderers/IGroupedListFooterRenderer.html) can be used to implement a footer renderer for [`GroupedList`](grouped-list.html).

 Below, we will look at how to create a simple custom item renderer using one of these interfaces.
 We'll also be taking peek at many aspects of the core architecture used by the Feathers components.
 At the very end, the complete source code for a simple custom item renderer will be provided to offer a starting point for other custom item renderers.